Table of Contents

 Whether you're using your HelpDocs internally to train staff, or just because they're not ready for the limelight yet, there's a load of reasons you might want to password protect your HelpDocs.

-Shared Password
+Setting Up a Shared Password

 - Head to Restrict access and toggle Enabled Shared Password on